Load Balancing and Scale-Out Architectures

 Efficiency:

 Load balancers optimize the utilization of computing resources by intelligently distributing incoming requests based on predefined algorithms.
 This even distribution prevents any single server from being overwhelmed, improving overall system performance.
-By utilizing load balancing, businesses can ensure that their servers operate optimally, utilizing available resources and minimizing the risk of performance degradation or system failures.
+By utilizing load balancing, businesses can ensure that their servers operate optimally, using available resources and minimizing the risk of performance degradation or system failures.

-Scale up and Scale-out
+Scale up and scale out

 How is this like load balancing in the computing world?
 It all comes down to having finite resources and attempting to make the best potential use of them.
 For example, you may have the goal of making your websites fast; to do that, you must route your requests to the machines best capable of handling them.
 To get around this, you need more resources.

 For example, you can buy a giant machine to replace your current server, known as scale-up and pricey, or another small device that works alongside your existing server, known as scale-out.
 As noted, the biggest challenge in load balancing is trying to make many resources appear as one.
 So we can have load balancing with DNS, content delivery networks, and HTTP load balancing.
-We also need to load balance our database and network connections.
+We also need to balance our database and network connections.

-• A key point: Lab on Gateway Load Balancing Protocol (GLBP)
+Guide on Gateway Load Balancing Protocol (GLBP)

 GLBP is running between R1 and R2.
 The switch is not running GLPB and is used as an interconnection point.
 GLBP is often used internally between access layer switches and outside the data center.
 It is similar in operation to HSRP and VRRP.
-Notice when we change the priority of R2, its role changed to Active instead of Standby.
+Notice that when we changed the priority of R2, its role changed to Active instead of Standby.

 What is Load Balancer Scaling?